DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services

 \subsection{Dispatch Controller: Cost-Aware Request Routing}

-Based on our analysis in \S\ref{sec:characteristics}, server-side TTFT shows weak correlation with prompt length due to various factors (network delay, request queueing, etc.).
-We model server TTFTs as a known distribution, obtained either from server-provided information or device-side profiling.
+Based on our analysis in \S\ref{sec:characteristics}, server-side TTFT shows weak correlation with prompt length due to various factors (network delay, request queuing, etc.).
+We model server TTFT as a known distribution, obtained either from server-provided information or device-side profiling.
 In contrast, device-side TTFT exhibits a linear relationship with prompt length, with the coefficient determined through offline profiling.

 Our key insight is that the optimization problem naturally decomposes into two scenarios based on dominant cost factors: device-constrained scenarios where energy consumption is the primary bottleneck, and server-constrained scenarios where API monetary costs dominate.
 This decomposition enables efficient solutions.
-Pseudocode for the dispatch controller is in Appendix~\ref{appendix:pseudocode_scheduling}.
+The pseudocode for the dispatch controller is attached in Appendix~\ref{appendix:pseudocode_scheduling}.

 \paragraph{Device-Constrained Optimization.}